Connect with us

 Mr Muchiri said that Kenya may soon be forced to start importing gravel since the country is fast depleting its quarries.

-This, coupled with the fact that most gravel lands have been developed into homes, has depleted the existing gravel pits leaving the country with a huge deficiency of the construction material.
+This, coupled with the fact that most gravel lands have been developed into homes, has depleted the existing gravel pits leaving the country with a huge deficiency of the material.

 “In Murang’a and Kisii, the gravel lands are fast being subdivided and developed into homes, cutting the country’s supply and driving up prices of the material,” Mr Muchiri said.